hdmf-dev/hdmf/docs/source/extensions.rst

 Creating new Extensions
 -----------------------

 The NWB specification is designed to be extended.
-Extension for the NWB format can be done so using classes provided in the :py:mod:`pynwb.spec` module.
+Extension for the NWB format can be done so using classes provided in the :py:mod:`hdmf.spec` module.
-The classes :py:class:`~pynwb.spec.NWBGroupSpec`, :py:class:`~pynwb.spec.NWBDatasetSpec`, :py:class:`~pynwb.spec.NWBAttributeSpec`, and :py:class:`~pynwb.spec.NWBLinkSpec`
+The classes :py:class:`~hdmf.spec.NWBGroupSpec`, :py:class:`~hdmf.spec.NWBDatasetSpec`, :py:class:`~hdmf.spec.NWBAttributeSpec`, and :py:class:`~hdmf.spec.NWBLinkSpec`
 can be used to define custom types.

 Attribute Specifications
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Specifying attributes is done with :py:class:`~pynwb.spec.NWBAttributeSpec`.
+Specifying attributes is done with :py:class:`~hdmf.spec.NWBAttributeSpec`.

 .. code-block:: python

-    from pynwb.spec import NWBAttributeSpec
+    from hdmf.spec import NWBAttributeSpec

     spec = NWBAttributeSpec('bar', 'a value for bar', 'float')

 Dataset Specifications
 ^^^^^^^^^^^^^^^^^^^^^^

-Specifying datasets is done with :py:class:`~pynwb.spec.NWBDatasetSpec`.
+Specifying datasets is done with :py:class:`~hdmf.spec.NWBDatasetSpec`.

 .. code-block:: python

-    from pynwb.spec import NWBDatasetSpec
+    from hdmf.spec import NWBDatasetSpec

     spec = NWBDatasetSpec('A custom NWB type',
                         name='qux',